Exam Requirements – Kyu Grades

 - Ryokatatori Kokyunage

-- double lapel grab | "timing throw" – version with turn required
+- double lapel grab | "timing throw" – pivot-throw variations required

 - Ushirokatatori Kokyunage

-- Katateroyotetori Kokyunage
+- Katateryotetori Kokyunage

 - two-hand grab to wrist | "timing throw"